Nate Cronk, who is creating a dynamic software

 and debugger for a simple virtual machine

-Autumn Lauen, who is studying the life and influence
+- Autumn Lauen, who studied the life and influence

 of Ada Lovelace